Singapore Sling Cocktail Recipe

 Singapore Sling Cocktail

-If you want to try out both variations, you have to stock up on some unconventional supplies.
-Anyway, here are the ingredients and measurements for both versions served at Long Bar.
+If you want to try them at home, you need to stock up on some unconventional supplies.
+Anyway, here are the ingredients and measurements for the versions served at Long Bar:

 The Raffles 1915 Gin Sling